zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/sync-adb-dcat/sync-adb-dcat.md

     ![](./images/desc-all_dcat_entities.png " ")

-7. Display the following: Object Storage bucket folder name, logical (data) entity name, schema name, and external table name.
+7. Display the following: Object Storage bucket folder name, logical (data) entity name, schema name, and external table name from the `all_dcat_entities` and `dcat_entities` tables.
 Copy and paste the following query into your SQL Worksheet, and then click the **Run Statement** icon in the Worksheet toolbar.

     ```
     <copy>